oswaldobapvicjr/smart/README.md

 ### Cron agents

 A Cron agent can be executed at specific dates and times, comparable to the Cron Service available in Unix/Linux systems.
+Although they are more robust in terms of configuration flexibility, the interval between executions cannot be lower than 1 minute.

 For example, the following agent is configured to execute every weekday at 2:00 AM:

 - **Using annotation**: